 The Company has only one class of equity shares.
 Each shareholder is entitled to one vote per share held.
 The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.

 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

-(C) Details of shares held by the holding company, the ultimate holding company, their subsidiaries and
+(C) Details of shares held by the holding company, the ultimate holding company, their subsidiaries and associates

-Particulars As at 31 March 2023

-O'Currance Inc- USA 1 Unit equity shares (31 March 2023: 1 Unit equity shares ,1 April 2022: 1 Unit equity shares), fully paid up s), fully paid
+Particulars As at 31 March 2024 As at 31 March 2023 As at 01 April 2022 O'Currance Inc- USA 1 Unit equity shares (31 March 2023: 1 Unit equity shares ,1 April 2022: 1 Unit equity shares), fully paid up 164.31 164.31 164.31 paid up 164.31 164.31 164.31

-164.31